cmd commands for network analysis

 The default gateway, for example, is used if no entry exists for a certain network, i.e. all networks.
 The default gateway always appears with the network destination 0.0.0.0 and with a network mask of 0.0.0.0.

-Find out IP address of a domain
+How to find out the IP address of a hostname or domain?

 The nslookup command can be used to query a DNS server for a domain for its IP address.

-command, connected network drives can be displayed
+By means of the netuse command, connected network drives can be displayed

 {{percentage}} % positive